 THE VERY first book published by Dr. William Pierce — his translation of Dietrich Eckart’s Bolshevism from Moses to Lenin: A Dialogue Between Adolf Hitler and Me — is now available in its original National Vanguard Books edition for only $10 in the US and $18 outside the US.
 This is the same authorized 1999 edition, production of which was overseen by Dr. Pierce himself, that has been seen selling used on Amazon for between $30 and $360 as a collectors’ item, and is not to be confused with later, illegal, print-on-demand pirated editions.
 (The inferior pirated editions end up costing you more when postage and handling are added — our prices are postpaid.)

 This book should be in the personal libraries of all serious students of National Socialism and activists for our European race.
 Support the work of the National Alliance — and get a better deal than if one purchases the bootlegged edition.

-Make check or M.O. payable to National Vanguard Books, Box 172 Laurel Bloomery TN 37680 — or order online by following the links below:
+Make check or M.O. payable to the National Alliance, Box 172 Laurel Bloomery TN 37680 — or order online by following the links below:

 In 1945, the victors of the Second World War began a campaign of destruction and book-burning reminiscent of Fahrenheit 451.
 Everything in Germany pertaining to National Socialism was destroyed — magazines, newspapers, books, pamphlets, monographs, postcards, political tracts, handbooks, works of art, and anything else you can name.
 They were attempting to obliterate a philosophy and an entire way of life.
 One has to wonder: What were they afraid of?